frakman1/lifx-lan-gui/README.md

 # lifx-lan-gui
-A simple LIFX Desktop (Windows and Mac) app that uses [appJar](https://github.com/jarvisteach/appJar) for the GUI and [lifxlan](https://github.com/mclarkk/lifxlan) for the underlying driver.
+A simple LIFX Desktop (Windows, Linux and Mac) app that uses [appJar](https://github.com/jarvisteach/appJar) for the GUI and [lifxlan](https://github.com/mclarkk/lifxlan) for the underlying driver.